network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 during the downlink load generation.

 Beyond the server's networking stack influence, the server selection impacts the result as well.
-First, the network-path chosen between client and server is influenced by the server-selection.
+First, the network path chosen between client and server is influenced by the server-selection.
 Second, the network-stack deployed on the selected server may not be representative for workloads that are relevant to the user running the test.